 - 14.1.1.
-The Vice-Chancellor shall normally delegate authority for the operation of the appeal regulations to the University Secretary.
-The Vice-Chancellor may authorise a nominee to act where any person referred to in these regulations is unable to do so.
+The Vice-Chancellor and President shall normally delegate authority for the operation of the appeal regulations to the University Secretary.
+The Vice-Chancellor and President may authorise a nominee to act where any person referred to in these regulations is unable to do so.

 - 14.1.2.
+These appeal regulations apply to all students studying at the University.

+- 14.1.3.
+For apprentices it includes apprentices enrolled on Integrated Apprenticeships undertaking the End Point Assessment at the University and apprentices enrolled on Non-Integrated Degree Apprenticeships, for the Degree award element of the Apprenticeship.

+- 14.1.4.
+If the appeal is in relation to the End Point Assessment delivered by another organisation, this will be covered by the Appeals policy of this organisation.

+- 14.1.5.
+If the University were to act as the End Point Assessment Organisation for another organisation, separate regulations apply.

+- 14.1.6.
 The appeal regulations provide a single process for students who wish to appeal against outcomes arising from the following procedures:

-- a) Assessment Board decisions;
+- a) Assessment Boards;

 - b) Research Degree Examination Panels;

 - c) Academic Offences Regulations;

-- d) Withdrawals;
+- d) Course Withdrawals:

-- e) Mitigation;
+- e) Exceptional Circumstances Regulations;

-- f) Fitness to Practise;
+- f) Fitness to Practise Panels;

+- g) Fitness to Study Panels

-- g) Student Disciplinary Regulations.
+- h) Student Disciplinary Procedures